Home » Practice Areas » Truck Accident Lawyer in New York » 18-Wheeler Accident Lawyer in New York

 Case Results

-$3,400,000 Jury Verdict: 40-year-old man sustained a traumatic brain injury in a vehicle collision.
+$3,400,000 Jury Verdict: A 40-year-old man sustained a traumatic brain injury in a vehicle collision.
 The insurance company offered $100,000 before trial.
-Porter Law Group secured $3.4 million a 34x increase over the pre-trial offer.
+Porter Law Group secured $3.4 million at trial, which was 34 times the pre-trial offer.

 Every case is different.
 Past results do not guarantee future outcomes.